trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 SSL/TLS is configured in the ``config.properties`` file.
 The SSL/TLS on the worker and coordinator nodes are configured using the same set of properties.
 Every node in the cluster must be configured.
-Nodes that have not been configured, or are configured incorrectly, will not be able to communicate with other nodes in the cluster.
+Nodes that have not been configured, or are configured incorrectly, are not able to communicate with other nodes in the cluster.

 To enable SSL/TLS for Presto internal communication, do the following: